Elefant Traks: 2014–2017: One Day, Jane Tyrrell, L-FRESH The LION, B Wise, OKENYO, Joyride

-2018–Present: Homeward Bound, 20th Anniversary
+2018—2023: Homeward Bound, 20th Anniversary

 In 2018 Elefant Traks announced their newest signing, Homeward Bound, a new project by Jimblah and Georgia B. Their debut single 'Island' was released in September; a song that showed a different side of both Jimblah and Georgia, who had previously been associated with the former's hip hop releases.
 Of their new music, Homeward Bound described:"Ultimately, we want the audience to know that we are open to explore music as a whole, to not be boxed in when it comes down to genres.
 We are both huge fans of music in general, so we want that to be evident in the music we play with.
-As more of this first record comes to light, it will become more and more evident of where we gravitate sonically, and that’s quite a big spectrum".In October, OKENYO debuted a new single in 'Hang Your Hat' as a follow up to THE WAVE EP, working with longtime collaborator Lionel Towers.
+As more of this first record comes to light, it will become more and more evident of where we gravitate sonically, and that’s quite a big spectrum".In October, OKENYO debuted a new single in 'Hang Your Hat' as a follow-up to THE WAVE EP, working with longtime collaborator Lionel Towers.

-Elefant Traks' 20th anniversary celebrations were announced for November, with an east coast roll out of parties and conversation sessions highlighting the history and legacy of the Elefant Traks label.
+Elefant Traks' 20th-anniversary celebrations were announced for November, with an east coast roll out of parties and conversation sessions highlighting the history and legacy of the Elefant Traks label.
 Artists including Horrorshow, B Wise, The Herd, OKENYO, Jayteehazard, L-FRESH The LION, Homeward Bound and Astronomy Class performed at the ET20 parties held at The Corner Hotel in Melbourne, The Valley Drive-In in Brisbane and at Sydney's Factory Theatre.

 The 'ET20' events also incorporated special live shows from Horrorshow, Urthboy and Hermitude.
 In Sydney and Melbourne, Horrorshow performed with The Metropolitan Orchestra, Hermitude recreated their catalogue with a live band in an intimate environment at Melbourne's 24 Moons and Sydney's Marrickville Bowling Club, while Urthboy celebrated 11 years of his acclaimed record, The Signal, with two exclusive live shows.

 Along with the live shows, Elefant Traks also hosted one-off in Conversation sessions in Melbourne, Sydney and Brisbane – 'The Elefant in the Room'.
 The sessions, hosted by Coda Conduct, saw Elefant Traks artists including OKENYO, Joyride, L-FRESH The LION, Jane Tyrrell and Ozi Batla, as well as label founder Kenny Sabir, sharing their stories and memories of their time with Elefant Traks.